 - Of course there are so many ways of preparing potatoes which is far from an underused root veggie, so I will just send you here to check all of the potato recipes here on Healthy Seasonal Recipes.

-- These Roasted Carrots and Maple Glazed Carrots are recent favorites of mine.
+- These Roasted Onions and Carrots and Maple Glazed Carrots are recent favorites of mine.

 This Mashed Root Vegetable Puree with Garlic is ultra creamy and makes a great alternative to mashed potatoes.